ifraawan88-ai/e-plantShopping/README.md

-# Paradise Nursery Shopping Application
+# e-plantShopping

 ## Project Name

-Paradise Nursery
+**e-plantShopping**

 ## Project Description

-Paradise Nursery is an online plant shopping application that allows users to browse and purchase a variety of plants.
+e-plantShopping is an online plant shopping application built with React.
+The application allows users to browse different plants, view plant details, and add plants to a shopping cart.

-The application provides a user-friendly shopping experience where users can:
+## Features

-* Browse different plants.
+* Browse a variety of plants
-* View plant images, names, descriptions, and prices.
+* View plant information
-* Add plants to the shopping cart.
+* Add plants to the shopping cart
-* Increase or decrease the quantity of items.
-* Remove items from the shopping cart.
+* Remove plants from the cart
+* Update item quantities
-* View the total cost of items in the cart.
+* View the total price of items in the cart
-* Navigate easily between different sections of the application.
+* Responsive user interface

-## Project Features
+## Technologies Used

-* Dynamic plant listing
+* React
-* Plant details
+* JavaScript
-* Add to cart functionality
-* Shopping cart management
+* HTML
-* Dynamic cart quantity
+* CSS
-* Automatic total price calculation
+* Redux Toolkit
-* User-friendly navigation
+* Vite

-## Purpose
+## Project Purpose

-The purpose of this project is to demonstrate the use of web development skills to create a functional and interactive e-commerce shopping application for an online plant nursery.
+The purpose of e-plantShopping is to provide a simple and user-friendly online platform for browsing and purchasing plants.